-The Management Company has appointed Wellington Global Administrator, Ltd (the "Distributor") to act as the Company's distributor under a Distribution Agreement dated 1 December 2021, as amended from time to time.
+The Management Company has appointed Wellington Global Administrator, Ltd (the "Distributor") to act as the Umbrella Fund's distributor under a Distribution Agreement dated 1 December 2021, as amended from time to time.

-The Distributor receives the distribution co-ordination fee paid out of the administrative fee as described under Administrative Fee in Charges and Expenses above.
+The Distributor receives a fee paid out of the administration fee as described under "Administrative Fee" above.

-The Distributor will coordinate, provide for and supervise the distribution of Shares indirectly through various sub-distributors or other financial intermediaries pursuant to terms and conditions set out in an appropriate agreement with such intermediaries.
+The Distributor will coordinate, provide for and supervise the distribution of Units indirectly through various sub-distributors or other financial intermediaries pursuant to terms and conditions set out in an appropriate agreement with such intermediaries.